funkelab/lsd/README.md

     * Data download: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/funkelab/lsd/blob/tutorial/lsd/tutorial/notebooks/lsd_data_download.ipynb)

-* If implementing the LSDs in your own training pipeline (i.e pure pytorch/tensorflow), calculate the LSDs on a label array of unique objects and use them as the target for your network (see 2d examples above for calculating).
+* If implementing the LSDs in your own training pipeline (i.e pure pytorch/tensorflow), calculate the LSDs on a label array of unique objects and use them as the target for your network (see quick 2d examples above for calculating).

 * The following tutorials show how to set up 2D training/prediction pipelines using [Gunpowder](http://funkey.science/gunpowder/).
 It is recommended to follow them in order (skip the basic tutorial if familiar with gunpowder).